November 1918 insurgency in Alsace–Lorraine: Testimonies

 Concerning the events of November 1918, here is what Robert Heitz — a contemporary witness — had to say about them half a century later, under the title "An Immense Confusion":

-"The weeks leading up to the liberation of 22rd November 1918 were marked by immense confusion — crowds on the move, processions, demonstrations, looting, brawls, gunfire, but also secret plots, endless discussions, pretence, and double-dealing: a tangled web that is difficult to unravel.
-All the more so because none of the main actors in the local tragicomedy that followed the great slaughter left behind a complete account of events."
+"The weeks leading up to the liberation of 22nd November 1918 were marked by immense confusion — crowds on the move, processions, demonstrations, looting, brawls, gunfire, but also secret plots, endless discussions, pretence, and double-dealing: a tangled web that is difficult to unravel.
+All the more so because none of the main actors in the local tragicomedy that followed the great slaughter left behind a complete account of events".

 And at the end of the article, he lists seven publications from which he believes something of value can still be drawn.
 This scarcity of information may seem surprising, but some see the "councils' revolution" as a desperate attempt by the German authorities to retain Alsace-Lorraine within the Reich — and thus not worth talking about.
-But even from the most conservative perspective, this point of view is far from the truth, because the monarchist German authorities had already been destroyed by the revolution, and the only functioning German authority was the MSPD dominated government, which was the most deadly foe of the revolutionary council movement, and the movement was, eventually, defeated by the constant crack down of the Ebert's administration across the Reich in the following two years, so it was literally impossible to imagine an Ebert's government backed council movement would ever exist.
+But even from the most conservative perspective, this view is far from the truth, because the revolution had already destroyed the German monarchist authorities.
+The only functioning German authority was the MSPD-dominated government, which was the deadliest foe of the revolutionary council movement.
+The movement was eventually defeated by the constant crackdown by the Ebert's administration across the Reich in the following two years, so it was literally impossible to imagine an Ebert government-backed council movement ever existing.